 Muscles usually heal partially only.
 When a muscle is damaged, it goes through a healing process that removes and replaces the damaged tissue with new tissue.

 This process is called regeneration.

-However, not all of the cells in a muscle regenerate.
-As a result, some muscles can never return to their original strength or size.
+Some muscles can never return to their original strength or size.
 So over time, there is usually some improvement in function, although some scar tissue will always remain.
 Therefore, complete healing of muscle is not always possible.

 The Bottom Line